semgrep/semgrep-docs/docs/semgrep-sc/sc-getting-started.md

 ## Triaging and remediating dependency findings

 Semgrep Supply Chain enables developers to perform triage and remediation through the **[Vulnerabilities](https://semgrep.dev/orgs/-/supply-chain/vulnerabilities)** page.
-On this page you can perform the following:
+On this page you can perform the following actions:

 * View specific **reachable** vulnerable lines of code in your codebase.
 This helps to evaluate the threat.
 * View specific lines of code where your dependency is being declared.